osohq/oso/docs/content/python/guides/roles/sqlalchemy/getting-started.md

 data modeling and enforcement of role-based access control.

-In this guide, we'll walk through the basics of starting to use the SQLAlchemy roles library, using the [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react) application as an example.
+In this guide, we'll walk through the basics of starting to use the SQLAlchemy roles feature, using the [GitClub](https://github.com/osohq/gitclub-sqlalchemy-flask-react) application as an example.
 GitClub is a SPA (single-page application) that uses Flask and SQLAlchemy for the backend, with a React frontend.